Glendale, Arizona Water Quality at a Glance

 Is Glendale’s tap water safe to drink?

-Yes, Glendale’s tap water meets all federal and state drinking water standards.
-The city’s water comes from multiple sources including the Salt River Project, Central Arizona Project, and limited groundwater, all of which undergo comprehensive treatment processes.
+Glendale’s tap water meets federal drinking water standards, but there are significant health concerns residents should be aware of.
+The city’s water comes from multiple sources including the Salt River Project, Central Arizona Project, and limited groundwater, all of which undergo treatment processes.

 What are the main water quality concerns in Glendale?